the-chosen-one/Ed-Fi-REST-SDK/README.md

 	If you wish to run an sbt task that requires arguments, you can pass the task and arguments as one using quotation marks:
 	$sbt clean compile "test-only com.oreilly.testingscala.AlbumTest"

-	for more information, please read chapter one of "Testing" in scala on Google Books.
+	for more information, please read chapter one of "Testing in Scala" on Google Books.

-4. then You can generate each of the C# source files using a powershell command, which is the same:
+4. then You can generate each of the C# source files using a powershell command, just like the one mentioned above:
 ```
    java -jar sdk-generate.jar csharp --url https://{Domain root of API}/metadata/{section}/api-docs --baseDir {destination folder} --apiPackage {API namespace} --helperPackage {SDK namespace} --modelPackage {Model namespace}
 ```